goodevilgenius/goodevilgeniusorg/source/_posts/2008-11-04-jerkstore-on-the-road.md

 author: Danjones
 layout: post
 guid: http://goodevilgenius.org/blog/?p=72
-permalink: jerkstore-on-the-road
+slug: jerkstore-on-the-road
-jd_tweet_this: yes
-pvc_views: 58
+tags:
+    - experience
+    - motorcycle
 ---
 So, you know what annoys me?
 People that nearly kill me.
 You know what annoys me more?
 When those people get mad at me when they nearly kill me.